 Life can be unpredictable and the only way to handle that uncertainty is by preparing for every possible outcome.
 Both partners in a marriage, whether they are male or female, straight or gay, need to have a well-thought-out estate plan in order to truly distribute your assets the way You decide.

-When you are ready to begin the estate planning process or want to hear what a detailed plan for your assets might contain, give us a call at (800) 403-6078 to schedule a FREE consultation today!
-We employ a team of expert attorney who specialize in helping our clients prepare for the future.
+When you are ready to begin the estate planning process or want to learn more about what a detailed plan for your assets entails, give us a call at (800) 403-6078 to schedule a FREE consultation with an expert estate planning attorney!
+The Elder Law Services of California legal team specializes in helping our clients prepare for the future.